grew-nlp/grew_doc/content/usage/install.md

 opam upgrade grew
 ```

-The latest version is 1.11.
+The latest version is 1.12.
 You can check your version with

 ```
 opam list | grep grew
 ```

-you should obtain:
+you should obtain (the third line may not appear if you haven't installed the Python librairy backend):

 ```
-grew                          1.11.0      A graph rewriting tool for NLP applications (see https://grew.fr) libcaml-grew                  1.11.0      A graph rewriting library for NLP applications (see https://grew.fr)
+grew                          1.12.0      Grew system grewlib                       1.12.4      The main library for the Grew system grewpy_backend                0.4.0       The Ocaml backend for the `grewpy` Python lib
 ```